aws-amplify/docs/docs/guides/graphql/fragments/js/image-and-file-uploads.md

 ### Interacting with the API from a client application

-Now that the backend is created, how can we interact with it to upload and read images from it?
+Now that the backend is created, how can we interact with it to save and read products and images from it?

-Here is the code that we could use to not only save products to our API along with an image:
+Here is the code that we could use to save a product and image to the API:

 ```js
 import { Storage, API } from 'aws-amplify';